Beware of Clover Station POS Scams

 The best way to purchase Clover POS is to sign up for a merchant account with a reputable reseller that you research in-depth.
 Don’t just sign up with a company because they have the lowest equipment price on eBay.
 Those credit card processors are just trying to trick you into signing up for a merchant account without having carefully considered your contract terms, processing fees, customer support, and other important factors.

-One of our favorite providers that can set up First Data accounts with Clover POS systems is Payment Depot.
+One of our favorite providers that can set up First Data accounts with Clover POS systems is Payment Depot (see our review).
 This company provides transparent and fair pricing, alongside exceptional customer support, and is among our favorite providers for any system.